Individual & Group Therapy

 Support groups provide students with shared experiences or identities.
 These groups allow students to connect with students who have experienced similar issues (e.g., the loss of a significant loved one in the case of the bereavement group).

-Please call the CAPS Front Desk (847) 491-2151 for more details about groups or schedule an initial care plan meeting.
+Please call the CAPS Front Desk (847) 491-2151 for more details about groups or schedule an Initial Assessment.
 You can read more about our groups below.
 Due to current health and safety guidelines, groups will be offered virtually using a secure videoconferencing platform.

 This is a group for students who have experienced a significant loss and are looking for care and connection with other students who have experienced similar losses.
 This group helps students to explore, express, and understand their emotions related to grief.
 The group includes sharing, discussion, and support.